-Here’s a vegan portobello pot roast that’s hearty, warming, and easy enough to make for a weeknight meal.
+Here’s a vegan portobello pot roast, contributed by Nicole Malik, that’s hearty, warming, and easy enough to make for a weeknight meal.

 It’s so easy and fun to veganize traditional meaty recipes.
 It’s one thing to do so a one-to-one swap with a plant-based meat alternative, but it’s even more creative when you can accomplish it with whole foods — like this vegan pot roast made with umami-packed portobello mushrooms.